 Update Pale Moon on Ubuntu

 If you want a manual fallback that refreshes the same install without reopening the article later, create a small update-palemoon command.
-The command below resolves the latest archive version, downloads the current GTK3 tarball, and swaps the extracted tree in only after the new files are ready.
+The helper resolves the current official GTK3 tarball and checksum, downloads the mirror file, and swaps the extracted tree in only after the new files are ready.

 - Use Help > About Pale Moon for the normal in-browser update check.